ssaengs/mcp-digitalocean/README.md

 ```

 #### Verify Installation in VS Code

-1. Install an MCP-compatible extension if you haven't already (such as Continue or Codeium)
-2. Open VS Code Settings (⌘+, on Mac or Ctrl+, on Windows/Linux)
+1. Open Cursor and open Command Pallet ( `Shift + ⌘ + P` on Mac or `Ctrl+ Shift + P` on Windows/Linux )
-3. Search for "MCP" or your extension's MCP settings
+2. Search for "MCP" in the command pallet search bar
+3. Select "MCP: List Servers"
 4. Verify that "mcpDigitalOcean" appears in the list of configured servers
-5. Some extensions provide a status indicator showing active MCP connections

 #### Viewing Available Tools

 To see what tools are available from the MCP server:
 1. Open the Command Palette (⌘+Shift+P on Mac or Ctrl+Shift+P on Windows/Linux)
-2. Look for MCP-related commands (varies by extension)
+2. Select "Agent" mode in the chatbox,
-3. You should be able to list available tools like `app-create`, `app-list`, `app-delete`, etc.
+3. Click "Configure tools" on the right, and check for digitalocean related tools under `MCP Server: mcpDigitalocean`.
+You should be able to list available tools like `app-create`, `app-list`, `app-delete`, etc.

 #### Debugging in VS Code

 To troubleshoot MCP connections:
-1. Open the Output panel (View → Output)
+1. Open the Command Palette (⌘+Shift+P on Mac or Ctrl+Shift+P on Windows/Linux)
-2. Select your MCP extension from the dropdown (e.g., "Continue - MCP" or "Codeium")
+2. Type "Developer: Toggle Developer Tools" and press Enter
+3. Navigate to the Console tab to view MCP server logs
 3. Check for connection status and error messages

-4. Enable verbose logging if available in your extension's settings
+If you are getting an 401 error or authentication related errors, it is likely due to misconfiguring your access token.

 ## Configuration